Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

 \subsection{Two-dimensional axis-symmetric problem}

-To validate the numerical method, the first example consists of the special case of a 2D circular domain of radius $R$, containing a single circular inclusion of radius $r_i$ (with $r_i \ll R$) located at its center.
-Imposing homogeneous Dirichlet boundary condition on the outer radius and at the inclusion boundary, problem \eqref{eq:model-problem} admits an analytical solution solution of the form \cite{heltai-caiazzo-2019}
+The first example considers a circular domain of radius $R$, containing a single circular inclusion of radius $r_i \ll R$ located at its center.
+Imposing homogeneous Dirichlet boundary condition on the outer radius and at a given normal displacement $\bar{u}$ at the inclusion boundary, problem \eqref{eq:model-problem} admits the analytical solution in polar coordinates \cite{heltai-caiazzo-2019}